lief-project/LIEF/doc/sphinx/formats/macho/index.rst

         auto rpath = LIEF::MachO::RPathCommand::create("/opt/hombrew/my_package");
         macho->add(*rpath);

-2. Then, we can change the library path of ``libmylib.dylib`` to include the rpath prefix:
+2. Then, we can change the library path of ``libmylib.dylib`` to include the RPath prefix:

 .. tabs::